Benjamin-Wall/Advanced-Discord-Bot/README.md

-float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song
+float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song pause - To pause the currently playing song resume - To resume the currently paused song
 ```

 ## Admin Commands: